inato/fp-ts-cheatsheet/README.md

 ## <a name="apply-to-array"></a>Applying a function to an array of elements

-Here is another example of using `traverse`:
+Here is another example of using `traverse`-like method:

 ```typescript
 import { TaskEither } from "fp-ts/TaskEither";